 You probably have fallen in love with that scene, and you are not the only one.
 Linux developers have come up with a cool application that can give you just that.

-Also, if CMatrix is not enough bling for your terminal we also have colorful ascii-characters welcoming you on your every terminal session!
+Also, if CMatrix is not enough bling for your terminal, we have colorful ASCII-characters welcoming you on your every terminal session!

 Install Cmatrix on Linux

-To install cmatrix in your Linux system, just run the below command and you’ll have it installed into your system:
+To install cmatrix package in your system, just type the below command:

-Now you can go ahead and give the cmatrix command to see the magic!
+Now you can go ahead and give the cmatrix command a try to see the magic on your screen!

-To view information about the command you can give the following command to see the man-page of the command:
+And to view more information about the command, you can give the following command to see the man page of the command:

 man cmatrix

-From this you can find out about some of the flags of this command.
-Use the -b flag to make some of the floating characters bold.
-Similarly, the -B command can be used to set all of the characters bold.
+From this, you can find out about some of the flags of this command.
+Use the -b flag to make some of the floating characters in a bold text.
+Similarly, the -B command can be used to set all the characters bold.
 The -s flag can be used to display cmatrix as a screensaver.
+The -o sub command allows you to display the effect in an asynchronous scroll mode.

-You can also use the -c flag to use several colors for the matrix the valid colors are green (default), red, blue, white, yellow, cyan, magenta and black.
+You can also use the -c flag to use several colors for the matrix.
+The supported colors are green (default), red, blue, white, yellow, cyan, magenta and black.

 Ricing your Linux Terminal

-You can also check out fetchmaster6000, an alternative to neofetch!
-Also what we will be doing is following Derek Taylor and his GitHub Shell Color Scripts repo.
-First run the following command to clone the repo.
+You can also check out the fetchmaster6000 program, an alternative to neofetch!
+Also, what we will be doing is following Derek Taylor and his GitHub Shell Color Scripts repo.
+First, run the following command to clone the repo.

 git clone https://gitlab.com/dwt1/shell-color-scripts.git